measurement-kit/measurement-kit/include/measurement_kit/README.md

 running Measurement Kit nettests.
 We are using pseudo JavaScript because that is the easiest language to show manipulation of JSON objects such as the `settings` object.

+As of MK v0.9.0-alpha.9, there are some misalignments between the pseudocode and the implementation, which we'll fix during the v0.9.0 and v0.10.0 releases.

 As mentioned, a nettest runs in its own thread.
 It first validate settings, then it opens the logfile (if needed), and finally it waits in queue until other